davidvetrano/grunt-messageformat-amd/README.md

 Type: `Function(String): {{locale: String, domain: String}}` Default value: `null`

-A function that takes a path to the MessageFormat JSON file and should return an object with the `locale` and the `domain` properties extracted from the specified JSON file path.
+A function that takes a path to the MessageFormat JSON file and returns an object with the `locale` and the `domain` properties extracted from the specified JSON file path.